SumoLogic/sumologic-kubernetes-collection/deploy/docs/Terraform.md

   # ...
   sources:
     # ...
-    logs: # can be one of: logs/metrics/events/traces
+    logs: # source type, can be one of: logs/metrics/events/traces
       example-source: # source reference name
         name: # name of the source (visible on the sumologic platform)
         config-name: # name which be used in secret to store the url.
 This is backward-compatibility option
         category: # this is backward compatibility property.
+It's deprecated and it's going to be removed in version 2.0
                   # Sets source category to "${var.cluster_name}/${local.default_events_source}" if true
                   # To overwrite category, please use `sumologic.sources[].properties.category`
         properties: # Additional terraform properties like fields or content_type